betacraftuk/betacraft-launcher/README.md

-# BetaCraft-Launcher-Java
+# Betacraft Launcher

-Java edition of Betacraft Launcher
+The launcher aims to provide easy access to old Minecraft versions.

-Launcher for Minecraft beta server BetaCraft 1.6.6.
+## FEATURES:

-FEATURES:
+- Versions from Pre-Classic to Beta available (from Omniarchive)
-(coming soon)
+- UI language can be changed
-Have a nice day!
+- Auto-update, so you don't have to re-download the launcher whenever a new version comes out